Simulating stochastic population dynamics: The Linear Noise Approximation can capture non-linear phenomena: Introduction

 While the approach developed in \cite{Minas2017} demonstrated that phase correction significantly improves the long-term accuracy of the LNA in oscillatory systems with stable limit cycles, it was limited to this specific dynamics.
 In contrast, the framework introduced in this paper generalises the concept of phase correction by introducing centre manifold theory to define and correct phase drifts to a broad class of systems only assumed to have a non-hyperbolic equilibrium, which includes the abundant classes of oscillatory and bi-stable systems.

 We begin in Section \ref{prelims} with a review of stochastic population dynamics evolving through reaction networks (Section~\ref{sec:reactionnetworks}) and the system size expansion (Section~\ref{sec:systemsize}), and then introduce the Linear Noise Approximation (LNA) in Section~\ref{sec:LNA}.
 We conclude the section by discussing the LNA's loss of accuracy in non-linear systems.
-In Section~\ref{sec:pcLNA}, we introduce the phase corrected Linear Noise Approximation framework.
-To understand the LNA's failure we define the notion of phase in the context of stochastic reaction networks (Section~\ref{sec:phase}) before presenting the general phase corrected LNA (pcLNA) simulation algorithm in Section~\ref{pcLNAsect}.
-We follow this by a discussion on how to define the phase-correcting map in Section~\ref{sec:phaseCorrectionMap}.
+In Section~\ref{sec:pcLNA}, we introduce the phase-corrected Linear Noise Approximation framework.
+To understand the LNA's failure we define the notion of phase in the context of stochastic reaction networks (Section~\ref{sec:phase}) before presenting the general phase-corrected LNA (pcLNA) simulation algorithm in Section~\ref{pcLNAsect}.
+We follow this with a discussion on how to define the phase-correcting map in Section~\ref{sec:phaseCorrectionMap}.
 In Section~\ref{sec:hopf}, we apply our framework to reaction networks whose macroscopic reaction rate equation undergoes a Hopf bifurcation and develop the pcLNA algorithm specific to these systems.
-Section~\ref{sec:bistable} focuses on bi-stable systems and constructs the corresponding pcLNA algorithm.
+Section~\ref{sec:bi-stable} focuses on bi-stable systems and constructs the corresponding pcLNA algorithm.
 We validate our framework through numerical investigations in Section~\ref{sec:numerical_investig}, and conclude with a discussion of our findings and future directions in Section~\ref{discussion}.
-Additional numerical investigations demonstrating the accuracy of the pcLNA modelling techniques on other reaction networks, as well as supporting technical results and derivations, are provided in the Supporting Information (SI).
+Additional numerical investigations demonstrating the accuracy of the pcLNA modelling techniques on other reaction networks, as well as supporting technical results and derivations, are provided in the Supplementary Material (SM).